 —The Constitution of the United States, Amendment I

 Do you recognize freedom of speech when you see or hear it?
-As the United States apprehensively approached World War II, President Franklin Roosevelt listed four American freedoms in his 1941 state of the union speech to Congress.
+As the United States apprehensively approached World War II, President Franklin Roosevelt listed four American freedoms in his State of the Union address to Congress in 1941.
 In order to make these abstract ideas more widely understood and appreciated, Norman Rockwell illustrated how these freedoms appear in everyday American life.
 In this lesson students learn to recognize freedom of speech within their community, state, country, and world.
 After examining Rockwell’s Freedom of Speech, they will report on a town meeting and create a collage featuring examples of free speech.

 At the end of this lesson students will be able to